 These skates can’t be sharpened as hockey and figure skates are… they require a jig and sharpening stones.
 Early in the season one of our coaches will demonstrate how to sharpen the skates, and the club has the sharpening equipment available to borrow.
 If you aren’t comfortable doing it yourself, you can usually find some of the older skaters (Group 3) will be happy to do this service for a small fee.

 If you already have hockey or figure skates and would like to use those, that is fine!
 If your child is just learning to skate though, you may want to consider speed skates as they have a longer, flatter blade that will make it a bit easier to stand on the ice.

 Nobody likes fundraising, but doing the fundraising is what enables us to purchase skates to rent out to you or your child.
+It is also how our club purchases mats and we are in need of some new short track mats!
 We are a non-profit group, the fees that we charge per skater cover the ice fees that we pay to the city and the registration/insurance fees that we pay to Speed Skate Canada.
 That means if we want to purchase new skates or mats or other equipment, we have to get the money from somewhere else.
 We have been selling the Mega-Lottery tickets for quite a few years now and have found that this is a good way for us to earn that skate money but it no longer seems to be enough so we have adopted a few more fundraising options and requirements.
 Click this link for more information… fundraising-faq!

 What are the volunteer requirements?